 An export health certificate (EHC) signed by an official veterinarian (OV) may be required for the export of meat, dairy and animal by-products from the UK to outside the EU.
+In the event of a no deal Brexit exports to the EU are likely need a EHC, it is also likely to affect products transiting the EU to other countries.

 The EHC confirms the product meets the requirements of that country.
 In many cases an import certificate from the destination country may also be required.
 EHC’s are issued by the Centre for International Trade, Carlisle, part of the Animal and Plant Health Agency (APHA).